jpasqua/PurpleHaze/README.md

 <a name="charts"></a>
 ![](doc/images/Charts.png)

 The Charts page provides several charts with historical data.
-In each chart you will see a line for PM10, PM25, and PM100 data.
-The charts cover three different time frames: the last hour, the last day, and the last week.
+In each chart you will see a line for the Air Quality Index, PM10, PM25, and PM100 data.
+The charts cover three different time frames:

+* The last hour, recorded at 5 minute intervals
+* The last day, recorded at 1 hour intervals
+* The last week, recorded at 6 hour intervals

 Hover your mouse over a dot on the chart to see the precise value and time it was recorded.
 For any of the charts, if you click on the legend of one of the lines, it will toggle that line's visibility in the graph.
-For example, if you just want to see the PM25 day, click on the legend items for PM10 and PM100 and those lines will disappear.
+For example, if you just want to see the PM25 line, click on the legend items for PM10 and PM100 and those lines will disappear.
 Click them again and they will return.

 Note that when you first turn on your device, there will be no historical data so the charts won't be very interesting.
 Over time they will fill up with data.